espruino/BangleApps/apps/hourstrike/README.md

 ## Features

-- Strikes the hour or the half hour
+- Strike the hour, the half hour, or the quarter hour
-- Set up a quiet time
+- Set up a range of hours that clock will strike

 ## Known Issues

-1. This app does not know or check whether your clock already chimes on the hour.
+- This app does not know or check whether your clock already chimes on the hour.

 ## Creator